catzy007/catzy007.github.io/posts/2021-09-03-my-attempt-to-5ghz-usb-wifi-access-point/content.md

 <br>
 #### Initial Testing and Driver Installation

-After it arrives from China i just plug it in and do `lspci`, and it has shown something like this.
+After it arrives from China i just plug it in and do `lsusb`, and it has shown something like this.
 ```
 0bda:b812 Realtek Semiconductor Corp.
 USB3.0 802.11ac 1200M Adapter